michael-s-downs/thethingineed/readme.md

         }
     }
     ```

     The explanation for every field:
     - The **URLs** field has all urls of the available models.
 For LLMApi models the urls must be inside the code in order to replace the "$ZONE", "$MODEL" and "$API" params obtained from "models_config.json" because all the base of the urls from azure is always the same.
     - The **api-keys** field is to provide the API Keys of the models.
 In OpenAI, the same API Key is shared for all of the models, while in azure, it depends on the region.

 ## Advanced Examples

-To run the following examples, change the payload JSON to the ones indicated below and call the system with that JSON.
+To run the following examples, you should change the JSON payload for the ones indicated below and call the system with that JSON.

 ### Indexing Pipeline